University-of-Potsdam-MM/PDF-Accessibility-Check/README_Adding_Criterions.txt

-Introduction to add new check criterions:
+Introduction to add new check criteria:
 =========================================
 - in PDF-Accessibility-Check/src/de/unipotsdam/cs/mm/pdfac/CriterionDB.java:
 	- at the end of the enum "CriterionDB" add the name of the new criterion